influxdata/flux/stdlib/contrib/tomhollingworth/events/README.md

 # Events Package

-Use this Flux Package calculate the time between a record and the next record.
+Use this Flux Package to calculate the time between a record and the next record.
 The function `events.duration` peeks at the next record and calculates the duration an between records and associates it with the start of the event.
 For the final record it can be compared against a stop column or a timestamp.
 This function differs to existing `elapsed` which removes the first entry and `stateDuration` which totalized on a function.

 See also
 - [elapsed](https://docs.influxdata.com/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/elapsed/)